What is NHS Complaints Advocacy?

 From 30 September 2018 KCALC no longer delivers the NHS Complaints Advocacy Service.

-This is now being delivered by Touchstone and details of how to contact them can be found on this website.
+This is now being delivered by Touchstone and details can be found on this website, in the Contact section.

 Making a Complaint – Help Yourself